 Test playback

-Wowza Streaming Engine Manager provides playback URLs for all of the live and on demand application types so that you can test an application's streaming configuration.
-To access the playback URLs, click Test Playback in the upper-right corner of the application or feature page.
+Wowza Streaming Engine Manager provides playback URLs for all live and video-on-demand application types so that you can test an application's streaming configuration.
+To access playback URLs, click Test Playback on the application or feature page.

 The Test Playback modal generates playback URLs for each protocol based on the page you view when you click Test Playback.
 You can also edit the Server (IP address or domain name), Stream or Media File Name, and Application fields to update the playback URLs for all protocols as needed.